AlecGordonToTheMaxx/web-service-gin/README.md

 ---

-Made with ❤️ using Go, Gin, PostgreSQL, and React
+Made with ❤️ using Go, Gin, PostgreSQL, Next.js, TypeScript, and React